 Victor Malloni is a Brazilian 3D artist from Recife, Brazil.
 He created a 3D model of a body with a pectus excavatum that can rotate 360 degrees.
 You can check the 3D art here.

 Elad Rosen is an artist based in Tel Aviv, Israel.
 The painting “Pectus Excavatum” is a self-portrait, showing the artist’s chest simplified in a colorful atmosphere.
 The image is acrylic on canvas and is currently on sale for US$5000 – US$7500.

 Franjo Gutierrez is a freelance artist located in Tenerife, Spain.
 He created a series of illustrations with fighters.
-One of his fighters, called Luchador Dominicano, has an apparent indentation of his chest.
+One of his fighters, Luchador Dominicano, has an apparent indentation on his chest.

 Atlas Sound – Logo Album Cover

-She even shared a video on YouTube about the whole process of her pectus excavatum drawing.
+She even shared a YouTube video about the process of her pectus excavatum drawing.